sendjainabhi/tap-automation/tap-gitops-full-profile/README.md

 ## Purpose

-This automation is designed to build a Tanzu Application Platform 1.5.x single cluster instances on all AWS services i.e EKS , ECR , Route53 etc.
+This automation is designed to build a Tanzu Application Platform 1.5.x full profile  cluster  AWS  EKS using gitops feature.

 Specifically, this automation will build: